Who doesn’t adore a chocolate muffin? I know I do!

 Dark chocolate can also reduce cortisol levels (meaning it can help lower your stress levels).
 Cortisol is the hormone released when you are stressed out, and which can send you into an emotional eating pattern and ultimately weight gain.
 So, conversely, and completely different to its milky, sugary counterpart, dark chocolate can actually help you to lose weight.

-You may also find that a bit of dark chocolate can give you an energy boost, due to it’s low GI carbs and the slight amount of caffeine you get in it, so eat some before your exercise for a boost.
+You may also find that a bit of dark chocolate, or a simple homemade chocolate rice cake can give you an energy boost, due to it’s low GI carbs and the slight amount of caffeine you get in it, so eat some before your exercise for a boost.
 Definitely helps give you a second wind if you suffer that mid-afternoon slump too.

 Dark chocolate Nutritional Profile